foragepm/forage/readme.md

 - configure trusted forest instances to connect to on startup (ipfs peer id)
 - option to start app on boot (https://www.electronjs.org/docs/api/app#appsetloginitemsettingssettings-macos-windows)
 - allow opening the electron app from the CLI
+- work as well as possible when offline (handle dns errors gracefully for example)

 ## BUGS